September 29, 2024

 A filesystem blob store

 If we had a server we could implement atomic putIfAbsent with a mutex.
 But we're serverless baby.
-Thankfully, POSIX supports atomic file creation if you open the file with O_CREAT | O_EXCL.
+Thankfully, POSIX supports atomic link which will fail if the new name is already a file.

 type fileObjectStorage struct {